camunda/camunda-docs-manual/content/reference/rest/process-instance/variables/get-variable.md

   </tr>
   <tr>
     <td>id</td>
-    <td>The id of the case instance to retrieve the variable from.</td>
+    <td>The id of the process instance to retrieve the variable from.</td>
   </tr>
   <tr>
     <td>varName</td>